zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 state you want to cache, at their end." %}

 The keen-minded among you might have caught on to an inconsistency in my argument from above.
-We don't commit the `poetry.lock` file, as we want to always guarantee compatibility with the bleeding-edge changes of our integrations and dependencies.
-But by caching the virtual environment directory as a function of the `pyproject.toml`, aren't we just locking on to the versions when we cache for the first time?
+We don't commit the 'poetry.lock' file, as we want to always guarantee compatibility with the bleeding-edge changes of our integrations and dependencies.
+But by caching the virtual environment directory as a function of the 'pyproject.toml', aren't we just locking on to the versions when we cache for the first time?
 That is correct, however we now are not dependent on the state on a developer's machine; instead we have a state for each combination of OS and Python version.
 On top of this, we can now decide on a cadence by which we periodically invalidate the cache.